4 2 6

 With apple cider vinegar (ACV), yeast is used to break down the sugars in apples and convert them to alcohol.
 Once this occurs a bacterium called acetobacter converts the alcohol into acetic acid through fermentation.

-It is the acetic acid that gives vinegar its familiar bitter, tangy flavor.
+It is the acetic acid that gives vinegar its familiar bitter, tangy flavour.

 Interestingly, the word vinegar is derived from the French phrase vin aigre which when translated means sour wine.

 Apple cider vinegar is considered to be antimicrobial which simply means that it is quite similar to alcohol-based hand sanitizers that we all so often use, especially since the outbreak of COVID-19.

 Keep in mind this is not the same as antibacterial agents which prevent the growth of bacteria.

 Historically people have used vinegar for cleaning and disinfecting, treating lice, nail fungus, warts, and ear infections.